Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 Budget: Khao Sok Palmview Resort

-Khao Sok Palmview Resort is where we stayed, and we’d recommend it to budget travelers, backpackers, or anyone who likes rustic comfort at a good price.
-The wooden cottages are simple but surrounded by palms, and the atmosphere is peaceful.
-The biggest trade-off is the lack of air-conditioning but the fans, mosquito nets, and natural shade help.
-Palmview is also walking distance to restaurants, cafes, tour operators, and the park entrance roadway.
+Khao Sok Palmview Resort is where we stayed and we’d recommend it to budget travelers, backpackers or anyone who likes rustic accommodation at a good price.
+The wooden cottages are very simple but the surrounding palm trees add a touch of charm.
+The biggest trade-off is the lack of air-conditioning but the fans, mosquito nets and natural shade help.
+Palmview is almost like a farm, rather than a resort, with lots of animals roaming around.
+So just be aware that you might wake up at the crack of dawn to the sound of roosters!

 Khao Sok National Park - Palmview Resort Cottages